TeamRecords/Unity_Universal_Multiplayer_Kit/README.md

 ### Expanding your game with UMK

 UMK is more than just a transport layer.
-It includes a set of optional helpers to accelerate common gameplay patterns:
+It includes a set of optional helpers to accelerate common gameplay patterns and environmental simulation:

 * **EventBus** – a simple publish/subscribe system that lets any part of your game send messages without tight coupling.
 You can subscribe to events like `FootstepEvent`, `DoorToggleEvent`, `PickupEvent`, `AudioEvent`, `ObjectActionEvent`, and `TerrainModifyEvent`.
 * **NetBehaviourBase** – a base class that becomes a `NetworkBehaviour` when Mirror is present and falls back to `MonoBehaviour` otherwise.
 Use this for any component that needs network awareness.